Senegal entry requirements for Czech Republic passport holders

 Proof of departure from Senegal

-Immigration officers at Blaise Diagne International Airport routinely ask for a confirmed onward or return ticket.
-Have a printed copy or a screenshot ready on your phone.
-This applies even for short stays.
+Immigration officers at Blaise Diagne International Airport (DSS) routinely ask for a return or onward ticket.
+Have a printed or digital copy ready — budget airlines check this at check-in too.

 Recommended